 and this headboard in the above bench?
 At first glance I hope you couldn’t tell it was a cabinet.

 This is how it all started.
 I had these two pieces stored in the garage, and I noticed they were about the same size.
 I brought them out to the driveway to see if a headboard entryway bench could be made from these pieces.

 This is during the dry fit stage.
-I cut some 1x’s for the seat, and some 2×2’s for the front legs.
+I cut some 1x’s for the seat, and some 2x2’s for the front legs.

-I had to notch the board that was in the back.
-I basically drew it out the same as I did the seat for the latest corner bench.
+The board near the back had to be notched to fit around the headboard.
+I basically drew it out the same as I did the seat on this corner bench.
 (I put the board on the ground and drew around the legs of the headboard entryway bench.)

 This is with the thin plywood in place.
 I secured it with Gorilla Wood Glue and my nail gun.
 You can see I patched the slat areas on the headboard.

-If the cabinet doors had horizontal lines routered, I may have kept them on, but because they had vertical lines, I decided to remove them and patch all the holes where the hinges had been.
+If the cabinet doors had horizontal lines routed, I may have kept them on, but because they had vertical lines, I decided to remove them and patch all the holes where the hinges had been.
 The headboard entryway bench is coming together nicely!

 I like to take pictures of the paint with the project so I can remember what I used.
 In this case it was the $7 gallon of Porter Paint I got at the ReStore.
 I have bought 3 gallons total, and should have bought more.
-It mixes up a great batch of the DIY chalky paint to use as a primer.
+It mixes up a great batch of DIY Chalky Paint Primer

 TIP: Remember to paint the underside and backs of your projects for a more finished look.

-Here is the (semi) finished project.
+Here is the (semi) finished headboard entry way bench.
 This is after one coat of the DIY chalky paint and one regular coat of the Porter Paint (in a flat sheen) The new kitchen cabinet headboard bench is ready for a top coat, but as always I am undecided on what color to paint it.

 We had a gorgeous Saturday and I worked outside all day.
 I was able to paint with my Finish Max, but time got away from me and I didn’t know what color to use, so it sits waiting for a final color.
 By Sunday, it was cold, rainy and SNOWY.